 Since both of you are W2 employees, California child support calculation is easy.
 It’s a computer program that we use to figure that out.
 There is an income difference so alimony may be a factor.
 Experienced divorce attorneys know better than to put up a fight over alimony as a result of income like this so the computer program will assist in calculating alimony on a temporary basis and everyone can sit down and figure out the marital lifestyle to figure out what alimony will be for 1/2 the duration of the marriage.

 Let’s assume there have not been wild fluctuations during the marriage of either spouse’s income.
 If there has not been, then marital standard of living becomes easier to determine.
-With straightforward negotiations and not a lot of disagreement, figuring out child and spousal support should expend around 3-5 hours of time.
+With straightforward, minimal negotiations and little to no disagreement, figuring out child and spousal support should expend around 3-5 hours of time.
 At the same $400 per hour rate, that is about $1,200 to $2,000.

 How much does the division of assets and debts of this divorce cost?